-7. Using a new O-ring, coat the flange of the cam-shaft bearing retainer and the camshaft support bearing with clean engine oil and install into the cylinder head.
-Secure with the three cap screws and tighten to specifications.
+7. Using a new O-ring, coat the flange of the camshaft bearing retainer and the camshaft support bearing with clean engine oil and install into the cylinder head.
+Secure with the three cap screws and tighten to 7 ft-lb.